 Our location in the San Luis Valley is ideal for training because of the very diverse terrain in the area as well as our high elevation of 7500ft above sea level in the valley with many 14,000ft peaks surrounding the city.
-The cycling team (road and mountain) started in January 2012 and has experienced healthy growth already this first year as we will be starting 10 members this season.

 To provide the members of the team the resources and opportunities to excel in cycling, education and community.

 - Represent the institution and team well by becoming a model of success in academics and racing while maintaining great sportsmanship.

 - Hold weekly bike maintenance nights for students on campus.

 - Send at least two riders to collegiate mountain bike nationals this year.